MichValwin/IOGDis/README.md

 ---

-Used live tracelog capture until Angel Village
+Used live tracelog capture on a entire playthtough from beginning to the end.